bendangelo/EntityJS/README.md

 ## QUnit Testing

 All games will now use [QUnit](http://docs.jquery.com/QUnit) as the primary test framework.
-Its light weight and awsome.
+Its light weight and awesome.

 Special methods like `keypress` and `click` are available to simulate user input.
 Check `localhost:2345/qunit/qunit.input.js` for more information.

 ## Tile Map Editor

-The awsome [tiled](http://www.mapeditor.org/) map editor is now compatible and can be used in your projects.
+The awesome [tiled](http://www.mapeditor.org/) map editor is now compatible and can be used in your projects.

 Simply create a new directory in /assets named levels or anything you like to save your maps in.
 They can accessed in code like so: